Perform these 5 gentle and safe finger exercises while you are in a wrist cast to avoid stiffness, pain, and swelling in the fingers.

 What can you do if these exercises aren’t enough?

-We understand how important your fingers are with daily activities.
-If you are experiencing stiffness of your fingers from a wrist injury or fracture, a Virtual Hand Care Specialist can help you regain your motion back quickly.
+We understand how important your fingers are for daily activities.
+If you are experiencing persistent stiffness, loss of motion, and strength of your fingers from a wrist injury or fracture, then my step by step Grip program is for you.

 If you have found this article helpful, do us a favor and share on our social media channels!